AaronWongNSC/aaronwongnsc.github.io/_posts/2020-05-22-First-Run-With-COVID-Data.md

 Late last night, I was able to get the basic code to display the [New York Times COVID-19 Dataset](https://github.com/nytimes/covid-19-data) by county.
 The [current code](https://aaronwongnsc.github.io/files/CovidInformation-NYT.html) does nothing more than that.
 I would like to get it to display the new cases and new deaths rather than the totals, and I would also like to apply some smoothing over different numbers of days (adjustable).
 I would also like it to display other information, such as the first infection, total cases, and total deaths.
 There's also a part of me that wants to be able to display a map of the state and county, but I'm not sure that I really want to do that.

+Using the dataset directly from Github means that it automatically updates when they update their repository.
+I don't know if it's an acceptable use, but until I find information that says otherwise, I'm going to trust that this little script isn't causing any harm.

 ## Important Things I Learned

 The previous project had a bar graph, and I was able to bind the data to each rectangle and read the information that way.
 In this case, the line graphs require some steps.
 You need to create a line generator to push the data into the path.